0zitro/lsd/README.md

   # Which icon theme to use.
   # Possible values: fancy, unicode
   theme: fancy
-  # Separator between icon and the name
+  # The string between the icon and the entry name.
-  # Default to 1 space
+  # Possible values: any string (eg: " |")
   separator: " "

 # == Ignore Globs ==